When you’re not an “employee”: Differences between employees, contractors and volunteers

 If you are an employee you will be covered by all the protections in the Employment Relations Act and other employment Acts.

-On the other hand, if your work relationship has most or all of the features listed below, you’re probably working as an independent contractor, and not an employee:
+On the other hand, if your work relationship has most or all these features, you’re probably working as an independent contractor and not an employee:

 - you control how and when the job is done